12-03-02 - Product

 plenty of fans.
 (I have to confess, I have been eating lots of ice cream since

+getting these mixes!)
 Depending on your ingredients choices, this ice cream will cost

 you between 3 and 5 grams per serving, and worth every gram!
 Of note - the directions